canonical/certification-docs/Policy_Guide.rst

 only available internally to the Partner or Canonical.
 The only exception here is for initial release firmware that comes on a newly released system.

-You do not need to recertify on updated versions of Firmware.
+You do not need to recertify on updated versions of firmware.
 We will list the firmware in use at the time of certification and will support users from that firmware level onwards.

-That is not to say we wont recommend a firmware update where appropriate, but rather sets a baseline firmware level with the expectation that the Partner will continue to ensure that updates to firmware do not cause issues with running Ubuntu on already certified hardware.
+That is not to say we won't recommend a firmware update where appropriate, but rather sets a baseline firmware level with the expectation that the Partner will continue to ensure that updates to firmware do not cause issues with running Ubuntu on already certified hardware.